Cuffnela/WearableTechDataAnalysis/README.md

 8. Uses dcast to find the average of the 66 mean/std variables.
 9. Creates a tidy data set arranged by activity and subject ID and write to a text file.

 The end result is shown in the tidydata.txt file.
-To recreate this process download the UCI HAR Dataset provided in this repository.
+To recreate this process download the UCI HAR Dataset provided in this repository and address variable must be altered to appropriate file locations.